Post written by Laura

 I recently spent 3 days in Dubai with my daughter Zoe while en-route to South Africa.
 This was a bonus kind of trip which is easy to do when booking flights with Emirates.
 Direct flights from London to Johannesburg cost pretty much the same as flying from London to Dubai to Jo-burg which means a ‘freebie’ Dubai add-on 🙂

 Dubai is a city in the United Arab Emirates not far from Abu Dhabi which is the capital.
 Being the Middle East, temperatures at around 44 degrees each day are extremely hot in August.
-As you step outside from the air conditioning of a hotel, shop or metro station the heat engulfs you, similar to the heat you feel as you open an oven door.
+As you step outside from the air conditioning of a hotel, shop or metro station the heat engulfs you, similar to the heat you feel as you open the door to a hot oven.

 Dubai was a sleepy fishing village in the 1950’s until oil was discovered in 1966.
 Huge development projects began in the 1980’s… in 1988 there was just 48 hotels but this expanded to around 600 in 2012.
 And Dubai continues to grow… there is still a great deal of building work…